rvikr77/Hospital-Database/README.md

 # Hospital Database
-Developed a website using HTML, CSS, JavaScript, PHP and MySQL.
+Developed a website using HTML, CSS, JavaScript,AJAX, PHP and MySQL.
 Could be used in hospitals by doctors and patients to save time.

-Stores data in hospital and storage tables.
+Implemented REST API for backend code to interact with database Stores data in hospital and storage tables.

 Steps to Execute the program using Xampp: